Learn how to cook large amounts of food for crowds of people

 And if you want to reduce the cost even further you can do vegan versions of these dishes where the main cost will just be for the vegetables.

 Making food in large quantities can be a bit of an art and often a case of trial and error.
-However, there are things you can do to give you the best chance of success and not ruin your big day.
+However, there are things you can do to give yourself the best chance of success and not ruin your big day.

 A few things to remember:

 - Always give yourself enough time to make mistakes.
-Cooking the food the night before and reheating the next day is a good way to take the stress out of things and get ahead of the game.
+Cooking the food the night before and reheating it the next day is a good way to take the stress out of things and get ahead of the game.